 A dynamic web server does the same as a static web server but offers additional software.
 This allows it to serve different content to different website users.

-Where static content stays the same, dynamic content involves continuously updated information.
+Where static content stays the same, dynamic involves continuously updated information.
 It relies on a database and application for this.

-Apache handles dynamic content but Nginx does not.
+Apache handles dynamic but Nginx does not.
 However, Nginx uses an external processor to handle PHP and other requests when it comes to dynamic content.

 What Is Nginx Web Server?